 Fourball is also called best ball.
 On each hole, all four players play out the hole using their own ball, just like they were playing individually.
 At the end of each hole, each team uses the better score of the two partners and compares it to the other team.
 The team with the better score wins the hole.
 Whichever team wins the most holes wins a full point.
 If the match is even after 18 holes, then the match is halved and each team earns 0.5 points.

 All of the teams are announced before the session starts, slotted by match position.
-In the team sessions each player on each team must be used twice in the first four sessions.
+In the team sessions each player on each team must be used once in the first four sessions.
+(In 2017, each player had to be used at least twice in the first four sessions.)

 On the final day, a total of 12 matches are played in one session.
 All 12 players from each side are announced by the captains in a ceremony before Sunday play, slotted by match position.
 It's classic match play, with the player winning the most holes winning the match and a full point.
 If the match is even after 18 holes, then the match is halved and each team earns 0.5 points.